IIIF/api/source/api/presentation/3.0/index.md

 }
 ```

 Any additional properties beyond those defined in this specification or the Web Annotation Data Model _SHOULD_ be mapped to RDF predicates using further context documents.
 These extensions _SHOULD_ be added to the top level `@context` property, and _MUST_ be added before the above contexts.
-The JSON-LD 1.1 functionality of predicate specific context definitions, known as [scoped contexts][json-ld-scoped-contexts], _MUST_ be used to minimize cross-extension collisions.
-Extensions intended for community use _SHOULD_ be [registered in the extensions registry][registry-home], but registration is not mandatory.
+The JSON-LD 1.1 functionality of predicate specific context definitions, known as [scoped contexts][org-w3c-json-ld-scoped-contexts], _MUST_ be used to minimize cross-extension collisions.
+Extensions intended for community use _SHOULD_ be [registered in the extensions registry][registry], but registration is not mandatory.

 The JSON representation _MUST NOT_ include the `@graph` key at the top level.
 This key might be created when serializing directly from RDF data using the JSON-LD 1.0 compaction algorithm.
 Instead, JSON-LD framing and/or custom code should be used to ensure the structure of the document is as defined by this specification.

 ##  5. Resource Structure

 This section provides detailed description of the resource types used in this specification.
-[Section 2][prezi-api-3-type-overview] provides an overview of the resource types and figures illustrating allowed relationships between them, and [Appendix A][prezi-api-3-appendixa] provides summary tables of the property requirements.
+[Section 2][prezi3-type-overview] provides an overview of the resource types and figures illustrating allowed relationships between them, and [Appendix A][prezi3-appendixa] provides summary tables of the property requirements.

 ### 5.1.
 Collection